Weng Weng: 1975–1981: Early roles and breakthrough

 Dela Cruz began to work almost exclusively with Liliw Productions.
 He began with an uncredited role in Silakbo, released October 17, 1975.

 In 1976, dela Cruz received his first billing as Weng Weng, which would be his pseudonym for the rest of his career, when he co-starred in Silang Matatapang and Sila...Sa Bawat Bangketa.

 In 1978, dela Cruz shared the top billing with actor Ramon Zamora in Chopsuey Meets Big Time Papa.

 Comic actor Rodolfo Vera Quizon Sr., better known as Dolphy, was friends with Peter Caballes, who introduced him to dela Cruz.
 Quizon felt he could use dela Cruz in a comedy film and hired him to act for his company RVQ Productions.
 Their first collaboration was The Quick Brown Fox.
 Dela Cruz played Quizon's sidekick.
 The movie was released on November 6, 1980.

 On February 13, 1981, Stariray premiered.
 Dela Cruz plays a supporting role, in a comedy starring Quizon.
 On May 29, Agent 00 was released.
 In it dela Cruz plays the lead as Agent OO.
 On June 12, Da Best In Da West was released.
 Starring Quizon, with dela Cruz in a minor role.
 On July 2, the musical film Legs...
 Katawan...
 Babae! premiered.
 Dela Cruz makes a cameo.
 For Your Height Only was released on September 2, with dela Cruz returning as secret Agent OO.
 At the Manila International Film Festival, the film outsold every other local productions for international distribution.

 1982–1986: action film star

 On March 25, 1982, D'Wild Wild Weng was released, starring dela Cruz.
 On July 23, The Impossible Kid premiered, with dela Cruz returning in the role of Agent OO.
 On December 25, dela Cruz shared the top billing with Berting Labra and Pia Moran in The Cute...
 The Sexy n' The Tiny.

 During this time, dela Cruz was announced as one of the supporting actors in Tatak: Magnum (1983), but he is not in the finished film.

+In July 1986, five months after the People Power Revolution overthrew President Ferdinand Marcos, a coup attempt led by Arturo Tolentino occurred against the administration of President Corazon Aquino, in which soldiers briefly occupied the Manila Hotel; dela Cruz was observed to have been at the hotel during the coup attempt.

 No public appearance by dela Cruz are known after 1986.